Camaraderie and pushing equipment to the limit

 Tuesday, March 27th, 2018

-During the first series we filmed 7 episodes in 6 different countries – amongst those were dramatically contrasting environments, from the summer heat of the Australian outback to the sub zero Canadian winter, and from the humidity of jungles in Fiji to the dusty deserts of Jordan.
+For the first season we filmed 7 episodes in 6 different countries – amongst those were dramatically contrasting environments, from the summer heat of the Australian outback to the sub zero Canadian winter, and from the humidity of jungles in Fiji to the dusty deserts of Jordan.
 Each involved different challenges for ourselves and our equipment, and we were constantly having to adapt and improvise to get the shots we wanted.

 At the end of a year of locations the amount we’ve learnt has been amazing but perhaps 3 big things stand out.